Welfare Policies and Management - Master of Science programme

 * If you have studied your entire Bachelor's programme in Sweden and all of your academic credits are in Ladok, you do not have to submit transcripts or your diploma when applying for a Master's programme.
 However, there may still be other documents you need to submit!
 See the link below.

-In addition to the documents mentioned under Step 2, you must submit a statement of purpose (of 400 words) and an English writing sample consisting of the first 5 pages from a Bachelor's thesis or equivalent independent work when you apply for this programme.
+In addition to the documents mentioned under Step 2, you must also submit a statement of purpose (400–600 words), also called a letter of intent, and an academic writing sample when you apply to this programme.